MBA Alternatives: Business Fundamental MOOCs in a DIY MBA

 The MBA Core Curriculum Via MOOCs

-The BSchools guide What is a Typical MBA Program Curriculum? analyzes the core curricula at some of the most popular MBA programs: Harvard Business School, Stanford’s Graduate School of Business, and the Wharton School of Business at the University of Pennsylvania.
+The BSchools guide “What is a Typical MBA Program Curriculum?” analyzes the core curricula at some of the most popular MBA programs: Harvard Business School, Stanford’s Graduate School of Business, and the Wharton School of Business at the University of Pennsylvania.
 More candidates apply to these business schools than any others worldwide.

 According to the above analysis, every student must complete six types of classes during the core portion of their school’s program.
 These disciplines include finance, marketing, accounting, leadership and organizational behavior, economic statistics and operations, and business accountability and ethics.

 Fortunately, these topics are available through MOOCs offered by some of the best business schools in the world.
-The below example syllabus includes recommendations for some of the best business core courses available.
+The example syllabus below includes recommendations for some of the best business core courses available.

 In compiling this syllabus, BSchools editors noticed that some of these classes cover topics at dramatically accelerated paces compared to traditional on-campus courses.
-For example, Stanford University’s introduction to statistics compresses a semester of undergraduate statistics topics into just six lessons.
+For example, Stanford University’s introduction to statistics compresses a semester of undergraduate statistics topics into just 12 modules.
 For that reason, in most cases, we supplemented the below MOOC selections with additional textbook recommendations to ensure the complete and balanced topic coverage conscientious students appreciate.

 DIY Finance